ti-vo/pyPEAKO/docs/installation.rst

    $ git clone https://github.com/ti-vo/pyPEAKO

-Then navigate to the main folder (pyPEAKO):
+Then navigate to the main folder (pyPEAKO) and install the package in your current environment:

 .. code-block:: console

+   $ cd pyPEAKO
-   $ python3 setup.py install --user
+   $ pip install -e .